How to Find Investment Rental Properties: Evaluating Real Estate Property for Purchase

 Great post!
 This is a hot topic in Arizona as well!

-7. Avatar youngandthrifty says:
+7. youngandthrifty says:

 Even better (though not for personal space-wise) would be to turn your principle residence into a rental property.
 I’m planning to buy a place soon and am targeting homes where the main floor or basement could be rented out.
 Here in Vancouver, almost every house has a basement suite or suite that is being rented out.